aldefouw/redcap_cypress_docker/README.md

 ### Configure Cypress REDCap Version

-If you want to test against a new version of REDCap that you've downloaded, first <a id="#download-redcap">Download REDCap</a>.
+If you want to test against a new version of REDCap that you've downloaded, first [Download REDCap](#download-redcap).

 Then change the following variable in `redcap_cypress/cypress.env.json`: